navnit-viradiya/numeric-pagination-with-wp_query/README.md

 # numeric-pagination-with-wp_query
-Numeric pagination with wp_query.
-Pagination with custom template.
+Numeric pagination with wordpress wp_query.
+Pagination with custom template of page.